-CORBY SPIRIT AND WINE LIMITED Management's Discussion and Analysis December 31, 2023
+CORBY SPIRIT AND WINE LIMITED Management's Discussion and Analysis March 31, 2024

-The following Management's Discussion and Analysis ("MD&A") dated February 7, 2024 should be read in conjunction with the interim condensed consolidated financial statements and accompanying notes as at and for the three-month period ended December 31, 2023 ("second quarter", "the quarter", or "Q2") and the six-month period ended December 31, 2023 ("H1"), prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34").
-These unaudited interim condensed consolidated financial statements do not contain all disclosures required by IFRS Accounting Standards ("IFRS") for annual financial statements and, accordingly, should also be read in conjunction with the most recently prepared annual consolidated financial statements for the year ended June 30, 2023.
+The following Management's Discussion and Analysis ("MD&A") dated May 9, 2024 should be read in conjunction with the interim condensed consolidated financial statements and accompanying notes as at and for the threemonth period ended March 31, 2024 ("third quarter", "the quarter", or "Q3") and the nine-month period ended March 31, 2024 ("fiscal year-to-date", or "FYTD March"), prepared in accordance with International Financial Reporting Standards ("IFRS").
+These interim condensed consolidated financial statements were not audited or reviewed by the Company's external auditors in accordance with standards established by the Canadian Institute of Chartered Accountants for a review of unaudited interim financial statements by an entity's auditor.
+These unaudited interim condensed consolidated financial statements by an entity's number of y IFRS for annual financial statements and, accordingly, should also be read in conjunction with the most recently prepared annual consolidated financial statements for the year ended June 30, 2023.

-This MD&A contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited ("Corby" or the "Company"), including the statements made under the headings "Strategies", "Outlook", "Liquidity, Contractual Obligations and Capital Resources", "Recent Accounting Pronouncements" and "Risks & Risk Management".
-Forward-looking statements typically are preceded by, followed by or include the words "believes", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions.
+This MD&A contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited ("Corby" or the "Company"), including the statements made under the headings "Strategies", "Significant Events", "Outlook", "Liquidity, Contractual Obligations and Capital Resources", "Recent Accounting Pronouncements" and "Risks & Risk Management".
+Forward-looking statements typically are preceded by, followed by or include the words "believes", "will", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions.
 Forward-looking statements are not guarantees of future performance.
 They involve risks and uncertainties, including, but not limited to: the impact of competition; the impact, and successful integration of acquisitions; business interruption; trademark infringement; consumer confidence and spending preferences; regulatory changes; general economic conditions; geopolitical events, including disputes between nations, war and international sanctions; and the Company's ability to attract and retain qualified employees.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 These factors are not intended to represent a complete list of the factors that could affect the Company and other factors could also affect Corby's results.
 For more information, please see the "Risks and Risk Management" section of this MD&A.

-This document has been reviewed by the Audit Committee of Corby's Board of Directors and contains certain information that is current as of February 7, 2024.
+This document has been reviewed by the Audit Committee of Corby's Board of Directors and contains certain information that is current as of May 9, 2024.
 Events occurring after that date could render the information contained herein inaccurate or misleading in a material respect.
 Corby will provide updates to material forward-looking statements, including in subsequent news releases and its interim management's discussion and analyses filed with regulatory authorities as required under applicable law.
 Additional information regarding Corby, including the Company's Annual Information Form, can be found under the Company's profile on the System of Electronic Document Analysis and Retrieval (SEDAR+) at www.sedarplus.ca.

-Unless otherwise indicated, all comparisons of results for the second quarter of fiscal 2024 (three months ended December 31, 2023) are against results for the second quarter of fiscal 2023 (three months ended December 31, 2022).
+Unless otherwise indicated, all comparisons of results for the third quarter of fiscal 2024 (three-months ended March 31, 2024) are against results for the third quarter of fiscal 2023 (three-months ended March 31, 2023).
 All dollar amounts are in Canadian dollars unless otherwise stated.